 6) Create a special Black Friday deal for “new clients.”
 Create a special price for products purchased on Black Friday or Cyber Monday.
 You could post it on your personal social media accounts or send an e-mail to your customers.
 You never know when a referral could come your way.

-By the way, you can sign up here to get on my list for early access to my Friday Deals.
+By the way, you can sign up here to get on my list for access to my Friday Deals.

 Comments will be approved before showing up.